KyleKing/Another_Raspberry_Pi_Guide/BashTools.md

 1. Edit your .bash_profile or .bashrc by running:

-    ```bash
+    ```sh
     echo "
     # Modified profile to ignore duplicate history entries on $(date)
     export HISTCONTROL=ignoredups" >> ~/.bashrc
     ```

-2. Create an `.inputrc` file, which allows you to auto-complete from history on an arrow key press and a any typed characters:
+1. Create an `.inputrc` file, which allows you to auto-complete from history on an arrow key press and a any typed characters:

-    ```bash
+    ```sh
     cd ~
     touch .inputrc